High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion

 For the input state $\ket{\downarrow\downarrow}$, the ideal output of this gate is a Bell state $\ket{\Phi_+}=(\ket{\downarrow\downarrow}+\ket{\uparrow\uparrow})/\sqrt{2}$.
-The fidelity $\mathcal{F}=|\braket{\Phi_+}{\psi}|^2$ of the actual output $\ket{\psi}$ can be estimated by rotating the output with a $\pi/2$ pulse performed at different phases $\phi$, producing a set of states with parity $\Pi=P(\downarrow\downarrow)+P(\uparrow\uparrow)-P(\uparrow\downarrow)-P(\downarrow\uparrow)$ ideally ranging from +1 to -1~\cite{Sackett2000}.
+The fidelity $\mathcal{F}=|\braket{\Phi_+}{\psi}|^2$ of the actual output $\ket{\psi}$ can be estimated by rotating it with a $\pi/2$ pulse performed at different phases $\phi$, producing a set of states with parity $\Pi=P(\downarrow\downarrow)+P(\uparrow\uparrow)-P(\uparrow\downarrow)-P(\downarrow\uparrow)$, ideally ranging from +1 to -1~\cite{Sackett2000}, where $P$ represents the population in each state~\cite{tomographynote}.
 A representative parity fringe is shown in Figure~\ref{fig:gate}c.
 To determine fidelity, we measure state populations at the end of the gate and the extrema of the parity fringes.
 At each of these points, we take 20,000 erasure-free shots, cycling between the three measurements every 500 shots.
 The associated time series are shown in insets on Figure~\ref{fig:gate}.
-From these measurements, we estimate gate fidelity as $\mathcal{F}=(P_B(\downarrow\downarrow) + P_B(\uparrow\uparrow) + C)/2$ where $P_B$ are the populations and $C$ is the parity fringe contrast (half the difference between the fitted parity fringe extrema).
-Subtracting out a $0.58\times 10^{-2}$ two-ion SPAM error, this gives us a gate error $\epsilon=1-\mathcal{F}$ of $1.44(10)\times 10^{-2}$, with error bars calculated by bootstrapping the individual sets of 500 shot measurements~\cite{Clark2021}.
-Non-erasure errors can be estimated by excluding shots where leakages were detected.
-We summarize our estimated error rates (looking at non-erasure and erasure errors separately) in Table~\ref{tab:errorbudget}.
+From these measurements, we estimate the Bell state fidelity as $\mathcal{F}=(P_B(\downarrow\downarrow) + P_B(\uparrow\uparrow) + C)/2=0.9828(7)$ where $P_B$ are the populations and $C$ is the parity fringe contrast (half the difference between the fitted parity fringe extrema).
+Subtracting out a $87\times 10^{-4}$ two-ion SPAM error, this gives us a Bell state fidelity $\mathcal{F}=0.9916(7)$, with error bars calculated by bootstrapping the individual sets of 500 shot measurements~\cite{Clark2021}.
+We measure an additional erasure error rate of $55(3)\times10^{-4}$ that is excluded from the above figures because state measurement is aborted when these errors are detected.
+We summarize our estimated error contributions in Table~\ref{tab:errorbudget}.